-To operationalise the strategy, a Training-of-Trainers risk assessment and risk management manual will be developed, and training provided so that it can be adopted and implemented by management and workers across the three firms and endorsed by members of the Guyana Association of Trawler Owners and Seafood Processors (GATOSP).
+To operationalise the strategy, training manuals on risk assessment and risk management developed under this component of the project will be finalised, and training provided so that it can be adopted and implemented by management and workers across the three firms and endorsed by members of the Guyana Association of Trawler Owners and Seafood Processors (GATOSP).
 Artisanal (Chinese Seine) seabob fishers will also receive training through the fisherfolk cooperatives on basic OSH risk assessment and risk management practices to improve the wellbeing of fishers at sea and on land.
 Capacity building support will also be provided as appropriate for government organisations/institutions with duties and responsibilities for improving OSH in the seabob industrial channel.

 The Caribbean Regional Fisheries Mechanism (CRFM) a specialized Caribbean Community (CARICOM) institution established in 2002 by CARICOM Heads of States focuses on promoting sustainable use of the living marine and other aquatic resources by the development, efficient management, and conservation of such resources.
 The CRFM's purpose is to promote the development, conservation, and management of the shared living aquatic resources of the region in a responsible and sustainable manner, and to improve the quality of life of the thousands of people who depend upon the fishery resources for their well-being and livelihood.
 The CRFM will be implementing training activities under the FISH4ACP project specific to the development of Guyana's seabob value chain.
-The training activities under this activity will seek to address the need for improved food safety handling and occupational well-being of persons within the seabob industry, which is well aligned with the CRFM's mandate and the FISH4ACP project objectives.
+The CRFM Secretariat developed two draft OSH manuals related to this activity; namely (1) Seabob Artisanal Channel Risk Assessment Training Modules and (2) the Seabob Export Industrial Channel Training Manual.
+It is expected that this consultancy will finalize these advance manuals.
+These manuals aim to help build and support the capacities of artisanal fishers to upgrade their health and safety conditions as well as support the updating of policies and protocols, and programmes to improve occupational health, working conditions, safety, social security and welfare of fishers and fishing communities.
+The training activities are well aligned with the CRFM's mandate and the FISH4ACP project objectives.